 - if a land owner wants to allow repeated scatterings to take place on a specific piece of property, the landowner must establish that land as a cemetery and have a licensed cemetery operator for the cemetery

-- sign a contract with the licensed operator of a cemetery, crematorium, funeral home, alternative disposition facility or transfer service to scatter the remains of cremation or alkaline hydrolysis on your behalf
+- sign a contract with the licensed funeral establishment, cemetery, crematorium, or alternative disposition to scatter the remains of cremation or alkaline hydrolysis on your behalf

 - scatter the remains from cremation or alkaline hydrolysis on Crown land, including land covered by water, if it is unoccupied (for example provincial park, conservation reserve, Great Lakes) and there are no signs or postings that prohibit scattering